zfeizollahi/dsc-generating-data-lab-online-ds-sp-000/README.md

 ## Task 2

-As above, we shall now try to run a classification problem using a Linear SVM classifier.
-This will be covered in detail in an upcoming section, so here we shall give you the necessary code for fitting the classifier and calculating the decision boundary.
-The idea here to keep the code simple and focus the effect of generated data on the classifier performance.
+As above, we shall now try to tackle a classification problem using a Linear SVM classifier.
+This will be covered in more detail in an upcoming section, so here we'll give you the necessary code for fitting the classifier and calculating the decision boundary.
+The idea here is to keep the code simple and focus on understanding the effect the generated data has on the classifier's performance.

-For this you need to perform following tasks
+For this you need to perform the following tasks
-* Create classification_simulation function with random state and std (standard deviation) as input parameters
+* Create the function classification_simulation with random state and std (standard deviation) as input parameters
-    * Use `make_blobs()` to create a classification dataset with 100 samples, 2 features/centres and use provided random state and standard deviation values for placing data
+    * Use `make_blobs()` to create a classification dataset with 100 samples, 2 features/centers and use provided random state and standard deviation values for placing data
     * Plot the values on a scatter plot, while color coding both classes
     * Use unsupervised SVM to classify the data (given)
     * Calculate the decision boundary from SVM output (given)
-    * Plot the decision boundary on the scatter plot
+    * Plot the decision boundary on a scatter plot

-* Pass a fixed random state and values from [0,0.5, 1, 1.5, 2, 2.5, 3]] as standard deviation (std) values iteratively to the function above.
+* Pass a fixed random state and standard deviation (std) values from [0, 0.5, 1, 1.5, 2, 2.5, 3] iteratively to the function above.

 * Inspect and comment on the output.